kevgo/text-runner/README.md

 * __configuration:__ TextRunner configuration data (which TextRunner options are enabled)
 * __runner:__ the currently running handler function

-TextRunner supports all forms of synchronous and asynchronous operations.
+TextRunner supports all forms of synchronous and asynchronous operations:
 * just do something synchronous and return ([example](examples/custom-action-sync)).
-  Don't worry about blocking Node's event loop, all TextRunner steps are run strictly sequentially anyways.
+  Don't worry that synchronous operations prevent concurrency by blocking Node's event loop, all TextRunner steps are run strictly sequentially anyways.
 * return a Promise  <!-- TODO: example -->
 * implement the action as a modern